syncfusion-content/angular-docs/angular/AutoComplete/Getting-Started.md

 # Getting Started

-The Angular2 AutoComplete control is a textbox control that provides a list of suggestions based on your query.
+The Angular AutoComplete control is a textbox control that provides a list of suggestions based on your query.
 When you enter text into the text box, the control performs a search operation and provides a list of results.
 There are several filter types available to perform the search.

-This section helps to understand the getting started of the Angular2 AutoComplete with the step-by-step instructions.
+This section helps to understand the getting started of the Angular AutoComplete with the step-by-step instructions.

-## Create an Angular2 AutoComplete
+## Create an Angular AutoComplete

 Create a new HTML file and include the below code: